UW-Madison-Bacteriology-Bioinformatics/binning_wf/README.md

 	- CheckM2 v.1.1.0
 	- GTDB-tk v2.4.1 with GTDB database release 220 (April 24, 2024 - Current)
 > [!NOTE]
-> In this version (May 2025) of the pipeline, it is no longer necessary to build the software container yourselves.
+> As of May 2025, it is no longer necessary to build the software container yourselves.
 The line `container_image` of each submit file either pulls an image available on DockerHub **or** one from the UW-Madison GitLab Container registry.

 - a template DAG is named `binning_wf_template.dag` in this main directory.
 - A DAGman configuration file is named `dagman.dag`.